 The people were so hungry that they fought over scraps of gristle, rotting flesh, and marrow salvaged from the bones they were crushing.

 The awful conditions of Andover Workhouse became public 1845 and led to an inquiry.
 As a result of the findings, the government brought in tighter rules to control those who operated the places, and a system of regular inspections was also introduced.

-Christopher Hudson writes in The Mail (August 12, 2008), “The workhouses were officially closed in 1930.
+Christopher Hudson writes in The Mail that “The workhouses were officially closed in 1930.
 But since there was nowhere else to house thousands of institutionalized people who could not be expected to adjust to the outside world, they continued under other names well into the second half of the 20th century.”

 - “The Rise and Fall of the Workhouse.”
 BBC History Magazine, Charlotte Hogdman, undated.

 - “A Walk in a Workhouse.”
 Charles Dickens, 1850.

 - “Workhouse Cookbook.”
 Peter Higginbotham, Tempus Publishing, 2008.

 - “The Andover Workhouse Scandal, 1845-6.”
 Historyhome.co.uk, January 2011.